pali-english/pali-english.github.io/README.md

 no wisdom for one without absorption.
 But one with absorption and wisdom—
 they have truly drawn near to extinguishment.

+    Natthi: there is not, no
+    Jhānaṁ: absorption, meditation
+    Apaññassa: for one without wisdom, for the unwise
+    Paññā: wisdom, discernment
+    Natthi: there is not, no
+    Ajhāyato: for one not meditating, for one without absorption
+    Yamhi: in whom, one who has
+    Jhānañca: and absorption, and meditation
+    Paññā: wisdom, discernment
+    Ca: and
+    Sa: they
+    Ve: truly, indeed
+    Nibbānasantike: near to extinguishment, near to Nibbana, close to liberation

 Suññāgāraṁ paviṭṭhassa,
 santacittassa bhikkhuno;